mousetail/Byte-Heist/doc/Intro_to_Code_Golf.md

 ### Kotlin Specific

-I do now actually know much about golfing in Kotlin so of someone is willing to fill out this section that would be helpful.
+I do not actually know much about golfing in Kotlin so of someone is willing to fill out this section that would be helpful.

 ### TinyAPL specific